jehna/excelerate/README.md

 # Excelerate
 > An app that tracks accelerometer + gps and visualizes the data over time

-This is a quick app that I built for visualizing go kart performance
+This is a quick app that I built for visualizing outdoors go kart performance (indoor visualizations are worse as the GPS signal is not good enough).

 ## Installing